-How To Invest in Buy-to-Let
+How To Start Investing in Buy-to-Let

 Fundamentally, buying a buy-to-let property works in a very similar way to any residential property.
 You can either pay with cash or with a mortgage, although the type of mortgage will differ slightly.